haveno-dex/haveno-docs/docs/the-project/payment_methods/F2F.md

 # Face to Face (F2F) trading with Haveno

-Haveno can help users arrange face-to-face (F2F) trades to buy and sell monero.
+Haveno can help users arrange face-to-face (F2F) trades to buy and sell Monero.

 Done correctly, this may be the only payment method that can be both private and anonymous.
 But there are a number of things you should consider when doing a F2F trade on Haveno.